Anisotropic spectral cut-off estimation under multiplicative measurement errors: Minimax theory

-In the context of additive deconvolution problems (compare \cite{Fan1991}), densities whose Fourier transform decay polynomially, like in Examples \ref{ex:beta} and \ref{ex:log-gamma}, are called \textit{smooth error densities}.
-To stay in this way of speaking we say that an error density $g$ is a \textit{smooth error density} if there exists $c_g,C_g\in \pRz$ such that
+As already mentioned, the variance term in \eqref{eq:consis} is monotonically increasing in each component $k_j, j\in \nset{d},$ of $\bm k$.
+More precisely, the growth of $\Delta_g$ is determined by the decay of the Mellin transform of $g$ in each direction. \\ In the context of additive deconvolution problems (compare \cite{Fan1991}), densities whose Fourier transform decay polynomially, like in Examples \ref{ex:beta} and \ref{ex:log-gamma}, are called smooth error densities.
+To stay in this way of speaking we say that an error density $g$ is a smooth error density if there exists $c_g,C_g\in \pRz$ such that